-Making a homemade strawberry topping for your ice cream, waffles or pancakes and cheesecake is really quite easy and only needs a few ingredients!
+Making a homemade strawberry topping for your ice cream, waffles, pancakes or cheesecake is really quite easy and only needs a few ingredients!
 This Homemade Strawberry Sauce will the perfect addition to your recipe box.

 Homemade strawberry sauce is the perfect topping for many dessert or breakfast items.
 In fact, I bet you could think outside the recipe box and put this sweet strawberry topping on a variety of food items.